 • Apply for credit when you don’t need it.
 It may be easier to qualify, you may get better rates and you’ll have credit available if you need it.
 Although you may take a small hit on your score in the short term, in the longer term it can benefit your scores, assuming you manage your account responsibly.
 Three to five well-managed accounts can increase your score more than having only one or two accounts.

-• Be careful about store promotions that offer discounts on the day you make purchases if you open a credit card.
+• Be careful oft store promotions that offer discounts on the day you make purchases if you open a credit card.
 These offers typically give you a low credit limit.
-This means your credit utilization percentage can start out high, which can lowers your scores.
+This means your credit utilization percentage can start out high, which can lower your score.
 Similarly, lowering your credit card limits to reduce your exposure may raise your utilization percentage, which may lower your scores.
 Try to raise your credit limits when possible, but keep your balances low (a utilization rate of 25 percent or lower is good.)

 • The type of credit accounts you have impacts your credit scores.
 The harder it is to qualify for credit, the more positive the impact on your scores.
 For example, it is generally harder to qualify for a Visa© or MC© credit card than for a gasoline or retail store credit card.

 • “Good” credit can stay on your report forever.
 Most “bad” credit (late payments and collections) are to be removed by the credit bureaus after seven years, but YOU must monitor your reports to see that it has been removed.
 Contact the credit bureaus if it has not been removed.

 If you have an excellent score, protect it.
 Late payments hurt those with excellent scores more than those with “good” or “poor” scores.

 Remember…an important consumer responsibility is knowing, managing and monitoring your credit reports and scores.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Richard Korn, a credit counselor at the Westerville Area Resource Ministry (WARM).
+It was prepared by Richard Korn, a consumer financial and credit counselor at the Westerville Area Resource Ministry (WARM).